wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-resource-manager-examples.md

 ## Enabling a "bring your own subscription" model

 Corporate IT, System Integrators, and Cloud Services vendors may employ a "Bring Your Own Subscription" model with their customers.
-Specifically, the organization provides a service to an end customer and utilizes that customer’s Azure subscription in some fashion.
+Specifically, the organization provides a service to an end customer and utilizes that customer's Azure subscription in some fashion.

 There are multiple variants of this approach, each with slightly different requirements, as detailed below.

 ### Enabling 3rd party access for monitoring of resources within an account

-An organization with a monitoring application may require read-only access to a customer’s subscription to retrieve data for use in that application.
+An organization with a monitoring application may require read-only access to a customer's subscription to retrieve data for use in that application.
 This would require read-only access for an ongoing period of time.
-Access would need to be in the customer’s control, providing them the ability to terminate the access if the relationship with the provider of the monitoring service is severed.
+Access would need to be in the customer's control, providing them the ability to terminate the access if the relationship with the provider of the monitoring service is severed.

 #### Implementing with Azure Resource Manager